Myths through the ages

 An insurance firm, whether carrier or agency/broker firm or reinsurer, that believes they can conduct commerce, including supporting processes and activities, entirely digitally would be in for a shocking fact: the real world is not going completely 100% digital any time over the next four, five, or more decades (if even then).

 One other shock, which should really not be a shock, is that advanced technologies are not going to replace insurance agents / brokers at all.
 (Advanced technologies are not going to replace insurance carriers either.)
 The only way without brokers is for each State in the United States to change their laws to permit consumers’ and enterprises’ risk exposures to be managed entirely by technology – that is, to legally allow technology to replace the insurance agent/broker function.
 Until that happens, there is that inconvenient legal truth that agents or brokers must be involved in the commerce of insurance.

 I can’t swallow the kool-aid that people are drinking that believe agents/brokers are going to be replaced by technology (not even by generativeAI).
 Nor can I be so myopic as to believe that any State will put insurance client’s (personal or corporate) assets at risk because of people who are so blinded and deluded with technology that they believe that technology will conquer all.

 A second shock, which again should really not be a shock, is that algorithms and data models – regardless of which technology is used – will remain under the watchful eye of insurance regulators in the jurisdictions that an insurer does or wants to conduct commerce.

 Will the myth of digital insurers emerging in the insurance ecosystem persist?
 Unfortunately, yes.

-In a quote usually – but I think erroneously – attributed to Einstein comparing genius to stupidity: “Genius has its limits but stupidity doesn’t.”
+This quote attributed to Einstein comparing genius to stupidity always comes to mind: “Genius has its limits but stupidity doesn’t.”